Mrs Maria Ballachey, née Lock (1797–1884)

-George Baker Ballachey of Edgefield in Norfolk, who was 55 at the time of the marriage, had lost his first wife on 16 November 1837 and his children were mostly grown up.
-He was the grandson of Panayoti Ballachey, a Greek fencing master to the University of Oxford in the first half of the eighteenth century.
-He had been active in Norfolk and London in relation to the agricultural depression and the enacting of the Poor Law, and instrumental in organizing a significant percentage of English emigrants to Canada around 1840.
+George Baker Ballachey, who was born in Oxford on 6 December 1782 and baptised at St Mary Magdalen Church on 7 January,was aged 60 at the time of the marriage.
+He had lost his first wife on 16 November 1837 and his children were mostly grown up.
+He was the son of George and Joanna Ballachey and the grandson of Panayoti Ballachey, a Greek fencing master to the University of Oxford in the first half of the eighteenth century.
+He was a solicitor who had been active at Edgefield Mount in Norfolk and in London in relation to the agricultural depression and the enacting of the Poor Law, and instrumental in organizing a significant percentage of English emigrants to Canada around 1840.

 In January 1844, just ten months after the marriage, Sir Joseph Lock died, leaving his property in All Saints to his son Edward and his property in Headington to his daughter Mrs Ballachey, and she moved up to Bury Knowle House with her husband.

-The Return of Owners of Land of 1873 shows that Mrs Ballachey owned over 35 acres of land in Oxfordshire, which is more than her father was awarded under the Headington Enclosure Act; the extra land she owned was probably his property in Iffley.
+Mrs Ballachey was much more wealthy than her husband.
+The Return of Owners of Land of 1873 shows that she owned over 35 acres of land in Oxfordshire, which is more than her father was awarded under the Headington Enclosure Act; the extra land she owned was probably his property in Iffley.
 As well as the whole of the present Bury Knowle Park, she had land fronting the north end of Old High Street, and on the north-east corner of the main crossroads.
 She also had a large field of over five acres at the north-east end of Windmill Road.
 (The latter was sold soon after her death and is now occupied by shops and houses down as far as St Leonard’s Road, and by the whole of Holyoake Road.)

 Mrs Ballachey died on 7 February 1884, and the following “In Memoriam” published in the Headington Parish Magazine of that month shows how much more popular she was in Headington than her father: